computed-axial-lithography/CAL-software-Matlab/README.txt

 This README describes how the CAL projection-generation and projector-control code should be used.
-This code has been developed in Matlab 2018b and is compatible with newer versions.
+This code has been developed in Matlab 2018b and is compatible, to our knowledge, with 2017a and newer versions.

 The optimization code consists of the main script (main_optimize.m) and supporting functions:
 -voxelize_target.m